 Terms and conditions text will be stored in the same way.
 There will be other cases where we will call a web service function where the bank will generate a PDF file for terms and conditions.
 In these cases, the web service will return the URL to the PDF file.
-In other faces, the terms and conditions text may be in a PDF file and we will store the URL to the file.
+In other caces, the terms and conditions text may be in a PDF file and we will store the URL to the file.
 For example: